Movies Home / Entertainment Channel / Bullz-Eye Home

 After returning from a lonely night of trick-r-treating, Michael does the unthinkable: he bounds his stepdad with duct tape and slits his throat, stabs his older sister with a kitchen knife 17 times, and bashes in the head of her hippie boyfriend with an aluminum baseball bat.
 Arrested for murder and taken to an asylum run by the incomparable Dr. Samuel Loomis (Malcolm McDowell), Michael splits his time between psychiatric evaluation and solitary confinement until one day – 15 years later – he escapes.
 Completely transformed from a four-foot nothing squirt into a six-foot-eight behemoth, Michael heads back to his hometown to track down his baby sister, Laurie (Scout-Taylor Compton), and finish what he started.

 The fact that Zombie doesn’t even remotely try to emulate Carpenter’s film is a bit disturbing in its own right, but when coupled with the idea that he could do it better, well, that’s just plain ridiculous.
-And yet, with the exception of maybe two shots, Zombie’s version is entirely different from the original.
-This might be considered a godsend to fans of the film after what Gus Van Sant did with his shot-for-shot remake of “Psycho,” but when you consider the damage he’s inflicting to the legacy of the Myers' character, it’s still well worth getting upset about.
-Zombie has either never seen the most recent Hannibal Lecter flick or he thought it was absolutely brilliant, because he includes the same sort of backstory that turned Lecter into a tragic hero.
+And yet, with the exception of a handful of shots, Zombie’s version is entirely different from the original.
+This might be considered a godsend to fans of the film after what Gus Van Sant did with his shot-for-shot remake of “Psycho,” but when you consider the damage he’s inflicting to the legacy of the Myers character, it’s still worth getting upset about.
+Zombie has either never seen the most recent Hannibal Lecter flick or he thought it was absolutely brilliant, because he includes the same sort of tedious backstory that turned Lecter into a tragic hero.
 Granted, Michael Myers isn’t quite as complex of a character as the flesh-eating doctor, but does Zombie really think he’s going to earn sympathy for his murderous protagonist by playing Nazareth’s “Love Hurts” while Michael sits alone on Halloween night?
 The kid’s a killer, straight and simple, and no amount of character development is going to convince the audience otherwise.

 Unfortunately, Zombie can’t help but exude his fascination for the horror icon, and that seems to be the biggest problem surrounding “Halloween.”
-While Laurie (played by Jamie Lee Curtis) was the true protagonist of the original film, it takes nearly an hour before we’re finally introduced Taylor-Scout Compton.
+While Laurie (as played by Jamie Lee Curtis) was the true protagonist of the original film, it takes nearly an hour before we’re finally introduced to Taylor-Scout Compton.
 By then, the audience doesn’t want to invest the time in bonding with another main character, and as a result, she’s relegated to playing the role of the lead victim.
-Sure, that means she doesn’t have to strip down to her skivvies like all the other female players, but it’s quite a demotion nonetheless.
+Sure, that means she doesn’t have to strip down to her skivvies like all of the other female players, but it’s quite a demotion nonetheless.

 Two-Disc Unrated Director's Cut DVD Review:

-I’m not exactly sure Rob Zombie’s remake of “Halloween” needed a two-disc release, but the Weinsteins did.
-In fact, it seems like a total waste of resources to produce so many extras for this special edition DVD, and yet completely ignore more worthy titles.
-Still, while the unrated director’s cut of the film is even worse (read: longer) than the theatrical release, the audio commentary with writer/director Zombie proves that the musician-turned-filmmaker really does know what he’s doing behind the camera.
+I’m not sure Rob Zombie’s remake of “Halloween” needed a two-disc release, but the Weinsteins did.
+In fact, it seems like a total waste of resources to produce so many extras for this special edition DVD and completely ignore more worthy titles.
+Still, while the unrated director’s cut of the film is even worse (read: longer) than the theatrical release, the commentary with writer/director Zombie proves that he does know what he’s doing behind the camera.
 The included alternate ending and deleted scenes are just more of the same, while the 10-minute blooper reel feels remarkably out of place.
 It’s worth noting, however, that said blooper reel does reveal one thing: Malcolm McDowell is certifiably bonkers.
 The rest of the extras include a making-of featurette (“Re-Imagining Halloween”), a short look at mask conception (“The Many Masks of Michael Myers”), a casting featurette (“Meet the Cast”) and Scout Taylor-Compton’s screen test.

 ~Jason Zingale